 5. Deep Conditioned using Curl Junkie Hibiscus & Banana Deep Fix Moisturizing Conditioner mixed with hemp oil.
 I’ve had this in my stash for a few years and only used it once.
 I know…so sad.
 Anywho, I steamed using my large steamer for 20 mins.
 I then covered my hair with a plastic cap to hold all of that goodness in while I did a few things around the house.

 6. I air-dried for 30 mins with my hair up in my Curly Tee.
 I removed the Tee and applied Hairveda’s Whipped Ends Creme Hydration as my leave-in…another item hidden in my stash.
 A new addition to my products is the Perfectly Pure Shea Butter.
 I decided to crack it open and use it to seal my hair.
 I wanted to try it pure before I mix in other products.
 I pulled it back into a bun and tied a scarf around the edges to smooth them out.

 In addition to the benefits of adding a pre-poo step to wash day, using products from my stash seems to be a theme for today.
 Two items were pulled from my stashed and used in today’s wash day.
 I am disappointed in myself for not using them more.
 I am really trying to work through my stash while trying new products.

 My goal is to move back to using more natural products.
-Natural items cost a bit more but I feel they are truly worth.
-I will still have my inexpensive favorites but I want to go back to more natural based products.
-Anywho, that is my wash day in a nut shell.
+Natural items cost a bit more but I feel they are truly worth it.
+I will still have my inexpensive favorites but I want to go back to more natural-based products.
+Anywho, that is my wash day in a nutshell.
 My pre-poo set the tone for my wash day and made the process easier.
 Detangling well moisturized hair is so much easier than trying to detangle dry stripped hair.

 Do you pre-poo?
 What is your favorite product to pre-poo?
 Are you an oil pre-pooer or conditioner?